cyberbotics/webots-doc/reference/proto-definition.md

 ### Interface

-The PROTO definition defines exactly what the PROTO does in terms of the built- in nodes or of the instances of other PROTO nodes.
+The PROTO definition defines exactly what the PROTO does in terms of the built-in nodes or of the instances of other PROTO nodes.
 Here is the syntax for a PROTO definition:

 ```
 PROTO protoName [ protoInterface ] { protoBody }